Carles Puigdemont: Early life and family

 Puigdemont was born on 29 December 1962 in Amer, a village in the comarca of la Selva in the province of Girona in north-eastern Catalonia, Spain.
 The son of Francesc Xavier Puigdemont i Oliveras, a baker, and Francesc's wife Núria Casamajó i Ruiz, he is the second of eight brothers.
 Puigdemont's maternal grandmother was Andalusian.
 Puigdemont's grandfather, who fought in the Spanish Civil War before fleeing to France, founded the Pastisseria Puigdemont in 1928.
-The Puigdemont family still own the bakery located in Amer's main square.
+The Puigdemont family still owns the bakery located in Amer's main square.
 Puigdemont's great-grandfather and his uncle Josep Puigdemont were mayors of Amer and were supporters of Catalan independence, as was Puigdemont's father Xavier.

 Puigdemont received basic education in Amer before, aged nine, he was sent to study at the Church-run Santa Maria del Collell boarding school in Girona where he was taught in Spanish and "learned to be a fighter".
 At the age of 16 he was already a reporter for the Diari de Girona newspaper, writing articles on football and other news.

 As a teenager Puigdemont attended political meetings with his uncle Josep and helped found the Nationalist Youth of Catalonia.
-In 1980 he joined the Democratic Convergence of Catalonia (CDC), a conservative Catalan nationalist political party, now known as the Catalan European Democratic Party (PDeCAT).
+In 1980 he joined the Democratic Convergence of Catalonia (CDC), a conservative Catalan nationalist political party.

 After school Puigdemont joined the University College of Girona to study Catalan philology but dropped out to pursue a career in journalism.
 In 1983, aged 21, Puigdemont was involved in a car accident which left him seriously injured and with a slight scar on his face.
 It has been suggested that this explains his Beatle haircut but friends deny this.